-At its best natural science research is a means of exploring and deepening our appreciation and gratitude to God for “the variety and particularity of creation — what St Paul calls the ‘glory’ of each thing (1 Cor 15:41).”
+At its best, natural science research is a means of exploring and deepening our appreciation and gratitude to God for “the variety and particularity of creation — what St. Paul calls the ‘glory’ of each thing (1 Cor.
+15:41).”
 But appreciation and gratitude are not the fruit of technical competence but an ascetical effort.
 We must learn to “love the world for itself.”
-According to Ware, we do this not simply for what the natural world can do for us but “in terms of its own consistency and integrity.”
+According to Metropolitan Kallistos, we do this not simply for what the natural world can do for us but “in terms of its own consistency and integrity.”
 And again, at its best scientific research has a positive role to play here.
 This is what makes Climategate so tragic; once again science is being twisted to serve selfish ends.

-Language such as that used by both Lewis and Ware is foreign not only to scientific research but even most Christian scholarship outside of theology departments (and sometimes even there).
+Language such as that used by both Lewis and Metropolitan Kallistos is foreign, not only to scientific research, but even most Christian scholarship outside of theology departments (and sometimes even there).
 Contemporary scientific researchers would have us imagine that they are able to bracket questions of personal virtue as they examine creation.
 Climategate demonstrates the folly of this.

 Likewise, a sacramental vision of creation will guarantee neither sound science nor virtuous scientists.
 But given the major social and political changes being proposed in the name of the environment, it seems to me that we would do well to reflect more deeply on not only the practical implications of public policy but our own motivations and the means we are willing to employ to reach our goals.
 As Climategate demonstrates, if only on a relatively small scale, we can perpetrate great injustice with even the noblest motives.